adc77/verti-guard/README.md

-# VertiGuard
+# detra

 End-to-end LLM Observability for Vertical AI Applications with Datadog Integration

-VertiGuard is a comprehensive framework for monitoring, evaluating, and securing LLM applications.
+detra is a comprehensive framework for monitoring, evaluating, and securing LLM applications.
 It provides automatic tracing, evaluation using Gemini, security scanning, alerting, and full integration with Datadog's LLM Observability platform.

 ## Table of Contents